Zorica Jevremović

-She is director of the Belgrade Centre for Media "Ranko Munitić" and the editor of a regional journal for media and culture Mediantrop.
+Jevremović was director of the Belgrade Centre for Media "Ranko Munitić" and the editor of a regional journal for media and culture Mediantrop.

 Her husband was a prominent Yugoslav cultural worker and media theorist Ranko Munitić.

 Biography

-She was born by post-war circumstances in Ražanj, but she was raised in Belgrade from the earliest childhood.
+Jevremović Munitić was born in post-war circumstances in Ražanj, but she was raised and grew up in Belgrade.

-She met Ranko Munitić at the amateur film festival "Mala Pula", on 24 June 1968.
-The two of them married in Belgrade on 1 May 1971, where Zorica added the surname Munitić to hers Jevremović, then they went to Zagreb.
-In November of the same year, they return to Belgrade, where they lived together until the end of March 2009 (when Munitić died).
+Jevremović met Ranko Munitić at the amateur film festival "Mala Pula", on 24 June 1968.
+The two of them married in Belgrade on 1 May 1971, where Zorica added the surname Munitić to hers, and then they went to Zagreb.
+In November of the same year, they returned to Belgrade, where they lived together until the end of March 2009 (when Munitić died).

-She obtained her dramaturgy degree in 1975 at the Faculty of Dramatic Arts in Belgrade.
+Jevremović obtained her dramaturgy degree in 1975 at the Faculty of Dramatic Arts in Belgrade.

-As an advocate of a common Yugoslav cultural milieu she has undertaken research into the cultural history and theological common law in multinational and/or multiconfessional regions of Croatia, Slovenia and Kosovo within former Yugoslavia: Dubrovnik (1976-1980), Perast (1981), Dečani (1985-1989), Tacen (1982-1985), Povlja (1985), Poljica (1986-1990), Zjum (1990).
+As an advocate of a common Yugoslav cultural milieu she had undertaken research into the cultural history and theological common law in multinational and multiconfessional regions of Croatia, Slovenia and Kosovo within former Yugoslavia: Dubrovnik (1976–1980), Perast (1981), Dečani (1985–1989), Tacen (1982–1985), Povlja (1985), Poljica (1986–1990), Zjum (1990).

-She was active as a dramaturge in the following key alternative and informal theatre and film groups in former Yugoslavia: KPGT (1980-1990), Art-film (1981-1983), Nova osećajnost (1984-1985), Preduzeće za pozorišne poslove (1992).
+Jevremović was active as a dramaturge in the following key alternative and informal theatre and film groups in former Yugoslavia: KPGT (1980–1990), Art-film (1981–1983), Nova osećajnost (1984–1985), Preduzeće za pozorišne poslove (1992).

-She edited the following alternative research collections focused on literary history and published in “Književnost” journal: Sava Mrkalj (1984), St. Sava and Hilandar (1988), Vatroslav Jagić (1990).
+Jevremović edited the following alternative research collections focused on literary history and published in “Književnost” journal: Sava Mrkalj (1984), St. Sava and Hilandar (1988), Vatroslav Jagić (1990).

-She also founded the following alternative theatres that operated as 'neighborhood theatres' in ghettoized communities, in places with no previous history of theatre performances:
+Jevremović also founded alternative theatres that operated as 'neighbourhood theatres' in ghettoized communities, in places with no previous history of theatre performances: